 Smart Start Registration Preparation sessions are required for first time freshmen.
 Online sessions are available at: stchas.edu/smartstart.

 Students should contact the Enrollment Services Department at 636-922-8246 or 636-922-8241 or visit ADM 1204 if they are interested in pursuing any of the career-technical programs toward earning an Associate of Science or Associate of Applied Science degree.
 Allied Health programs require special applications and/or admission requirements.
 Students should meet with a career-technical counselor to apply for these programs once admitted to SCC.

 Students who wish to graduate from SCC and transfer with junior standing should carefully plan a program of study to meet the requirements needed for the major at the transfer institution.
 Contact the Enrollment Services Department concerning academic advising and the transfer process.

 Suggested curriculum guides are available for college programs.
 These guides indicate how you may complete your course of studies within a particular time frame.
 There are also transfer guides available for many majors at area colleges and universities.
 See our transfer pages for more information.

 Selecting a major and choosing a career are difficult decisions likely to affect you for many years.
 For assistance in the selection process, contact the Career Services Center for personal interviews and help sessions.
 The Career Services Center maintains a job information database and also provides courses in career planning.
 Various types of assessment instruments are available to help students understand themselves better and to help set realistic goals.

-SCC has contracted with Bridgeway Behavioral Health to provide mental health counseling for SCC credit students.
-Confidential appointments can be scheduled by calling 636-288-6533.
-You may meet with the counselor on campus in ADM 1204 or at the St. Charles location of Bridgeway Behavioral Health.
+SCC provides mental health counseling for SCC credit students.
+Confidential appointments can be scheduled by calling 636-922-8571 or 636-922-8536.
+The counselor is located in ADM 1204.
 The counselor will provide short-term counseling services and will make referrals to community providers if necessary.